Paul, Jacqueline, and Hans in San Jose, Costa Rica

 Fourth Wheel Coffee was born out of a 105-year Homberger family tradition of growing the best tasting coffee in the rich, fertile soils of El Salvador and Costa Rica while employing the most environmentally friendly and sustainable methods of farming and harvesting.

 The tradition began with our great-grandfather Emil, who believed that brewing the best cup of coffee is simple: grow the best beans in the best soil.
 This commitment to excellence continues today with us, the fourth generation.
-We take the guesswork out of finding your perfect coffee by tailoring to your taste and roasting on demand.
+We take the guesswork out of finding your perfect coffee by tailoring your perfect brew to your individual taste and roasting every order on demand.

 When Emil Homberger left Switzerland at the age of 22, he planned to see the world and build a life in a distant land.
 By the time his adventures brought him to El Salvador, he was ready to put down roots, and just in time because he had fallen in love with the rich, fertile land and with Hedy, our great-grandmother.
 Emil bought the Santa Emilia plantation in El Salvador as a wedding present for Hedy, and there they began a tradition of growing coffee that continues today with us, the fourth generation.